Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Introduction

 However, a major challenge the 21-cm experiments face is the presence of astrophysical foregrounds.
 These radio signals are several orders of magnitude brighter than the 21-cm signal.
 The dominant contribution of the foreground contaminants arises from Galactic synchrotron emission, primarily produced by supernovae remnants and free electrons interacting with the Galactic magnetic field.
 In addition, Galactic free-free emission and extragalactic radio sources further contribute to the contamination, complicating the detection of the faint cosmological signal \citep{2016MNRAS.458.2928C,2021MNRAS.500.2264H}.

 Fortunately, these foregrounds exhibit greater spectral smoothness compared to the 21-cm signal.
-Benefiting from this intrinsic feature, efforts are devoted into recovering the cosmological signal from these foregrounds, which can be broadly categorized into foreground avoidance and foreground removal \citep{2015aska.confE...5C}.
+Benefiting from this intrinsic feature, efforts have been devoted to recovering the cosmological signal from these foregrounds and have been traditionally categorised as foreground avoidance and foreground removal \citep{2015aska.confE...5C}.
 Avoidance techniques identify and filter the Fourier modes in which foregrounds dominate.
 This leaves a region for the 21-cm signal in cylindrically-averaged power spectrum, known as the EoR window.
-By leveraging the spectrally correlated nature of foregrounds, experiments, this technique is employed minimize both the bias of sky signal subtraction and impact of foregrounds \citep{2016MNRAS.458.2928C,2018ApJ...864..131K}.
+By leveraging the spectrally correlated nature of foregrounds, this technique is employed to minimise both the bias of sky signal subtraction and impact of foregrounds \citep{2016MNRAS.458.2928C,2018ApJ...864..131K}.
+Foreground removal aims to subtract foreground emissions from total sky signal and consists of parametric methods, such as polynomial fitting \citep{2006ApJ...648..767M,2008MNRAS.389.1319J}, and non-parametric methods, such as Principal Component Analysis (PCA) \citep{2021MNRAS.504..208C}.